Break The Ice: How to Talk to Girls and Guys

 - Not being prepared to ask for what you want (see here and here).

 Beyond all of those reasons, however, approaching someone is difficult because you are often opening yourself up for evaluation.
-Essentially, you are saying "I like you"...and asking "do you like me"?
-This gives the other person all of the "power" and "influence" in the situation.
-They are in a position to "take you" or "leave you", without you having much more say in the matter.
+Essentially, you are saying "I like you" and asking "do you like me"?
+This gives the other person all of the power in the situation.

 Given that, it is no wonder breaking the ice and making the first move is so hard.
 Who would knowingly want to put themselves in a position of vulnerability?
 That is the reason why many women prefer to be "attractive" and try to motivate the man to approach them.
 It is also the reason why many men refuse to do so.